 A while back, she shared a story with me that I have told and retold, and retold again.
 The reason I’ve retold it is because I so hope to have the attitude of the 94-year-old woman who belongs to the story!

 They were sharing lunch together at the nursing home when this sweet 94-year-old woman bit into a little red apple, and both of her front teeth broke right off!

-My friend gasped, and said that she expected her to be disgusted thinking about an emergency dental appointment and a bill to follow that.
+My friend gasped, and said that she expected her to be disgusted thinking about an emergency dental appointment at the emergency dental care unit and a bill to follow that.
 I mean, come on – what an inconvenience!
 Certainly that would have been mine or your response to both front teeth breaking off, right?

 But no….. not Beverly.